wkumari/draft-wkumari-dnsop-trust-management/README.md

    experience has demonstrated a need for some additional functionality that was not foreseen.

-   During the recent effort to roll the IANA DNSSEC "root key", it has become clear that, in order to predict (and minimize) outages caused by rolling the key, one needs to know who does not have the new key.
+   During the current efforts to roll the IANA DNSSEC "root key", it has become clear that, in order to predict (and minimize) outages caused by rolling the key, one needs to know who does not have the new key.